 Hillary couldn’t make her mouth say the words she wanted to say but the limits on her swearing couldn’t stop her from crying.

 The devil rejoiced as her soul grew even more delectable.

 * * *

 Author’s Note: This story was originally written about three weeks before the 2016 presidential election here in the US.

 In case you’ve forgotten, Hillary had a series of coughing fits at campaign stops and at one point had to be carried to her car for what her campaign said was walking pneumonia.
 Trump, fair-minded gentleman that he is, used these incidents to claim she was at death’s door and unfit for the presidency.

-The Access Hollywood tape was a late-campaign surprise in which Trump bragged to Billy Bush, host of the TV show Access Hollywood, about how he liked to physically assault women because he was just so attracted to them and hell, when you’re a celebrity, you can get away with it.
+The Access Hollywood tape was a late-campaign surprise in which Trump bragged to Billy Bush, former host of the TV show Access Hollywood, about how he liked to physically assault women because he was just so attracted to them and hell, when you’re a celebrity, you can get away with it.

 Lydia is completely made up out of whole cloth, any resemblance to a person living or dead is completely coincidental– I just like the name.
-Angella Reid is the name of the real White House Usher but I don’t know anything about her or even whether her office is anywhere near where President Hillary Clinton might play poker with the devil.
+Angella Reid is the name of the real White House Usher but I don’t know anything else about her or even whether her office is anywhere near where President Hillary Clinton might play poker with the devil.

 In the first version of this author’s note, I apologized for getting the election results so wrong.
 Like almost everyone else, I expected Clinton to win even though I voted for neither her nor Trump.
-But after a while, I’ve started wondering if maybe my explanation, or some variation of it, might not be closer to the truth than I originally thought.
+But after a while, I’ve started wondering if maybe my explanation, or some variation on it, might not be closer to the truth than I originally thought.
 We wouldn’t actually know, would we?